Connect to the master node using SSH

 -

-When you are done working on the master node, close the Amazon CLI window.
+When you are done working on the primary node, close the Amazon CLI window.

 For more information, see Amazon EMR commands in the Amazon CLI.
-If you're experiencing difficulty with using SSH to connect to your master node, see Troubleshoot connecting to your instance.
+If you're experiencing difficulty with using SSH to connect to your primary node, see Troubleshoot connecting to your instance.